 The goal is to ensure that queries are not waiting in the queue.
 This can be done by matching the slot count of the queue with the actual concurrency of the queries running in that queue.

 You can eliminate queue wait times by:

-Another benefit of using this approach is that you can use Short Query Acceleration for Amazon Redshift (“SQA”) the right way, because there is a downside of SQA.
-Activating SQA consumes memory within the cluster – which takes us to disk-based queries.
+There is another benefit to this approach – you can use Short Query Acceleration for Amazon Redshift (“SQA”) the right way and avoid the downside of SQA.
+Activating SQA consumes memory within the cluster – which brings us to disk-based queries.

 memory assigned to that queue / # of slots